jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 ### 8 Relationship of Act with Health and Safety in Employment Act 1992
 (1) Nothing in this Act limits the Health and Safety in Employment Act 1992.
-(2) Despite subsection (1), the Agency and the department must enter into a memorandum of understanding with respect to investigations conducted and prosecutions taken under this Act or the Health and Safety in Employment Act 1992.
+(2) Despite subsection (1), the Agency and WorkSafe must enter into a memorandum of understanding with respect to investigations conducted and prosecutions taken under this Act or the Health and Safety in Employment Act 1992.
-(3) For the purposes of this section, department has the same meaning as in section 2(1) of the Health and Safety in Employment Act 1992.
+(3)

 ### 9 General safety duties of other persons
 (1) Every person on or near a rail vehicle, railway infrastructure, or railway premises commits an offence who fails to take all practicable steps to ensure that no individual dies or is seriously injured, and that no property is significantly damaged, as a result of any act or omission of that person.